 The long prompt consisted of a detailed analytical request, structured around eight thematic areas related to recent AI advancements.
 This ensured that all models were evaluated on both low and high-complexity tasks.

-The benchmarking script used stream = True mode to measure the time until the first token was received and to capture the full response generation time.
-Temperature parameter was fixed at 0.7 across all runs to ensure consistency in response variability.
-To avoid rate-limiting or load-based performance interference, a 0.5-second delay was applied between each run.
+The benchmarking script used stream = True mode to measure the time to the first token and capture the full response generation time.
+The temperature parameter was fixed at 0.7 across all runs to ensure consistency in response variability.
+To avoid rate limiting or load-based performance interference, a 0.5-second delay was applied between runs.

 All test executions were monitored for potential failures, including non-200 HTTP responses, timeouts, and incomplete or malformed outputs.
 Only successful responses with valid first-token latency measurements were included in the aggregated results.
 Failed runs were excluded to maintain accuracy and consistency in reported metrics.